-The Parvo VaccineVaccinating your puppy against parvo virus is the best protection you can give him.
-BUT, due to the complex interaction of the vaccine itself and the natural immunity your pup received from his momma, there is always going to be a 'window of vulnerability'.
+Vaccinating your puppy against the Parvovirus is the best protection you can give him.
+But due to the complex interaction of the vaccine itself and the natural immunity your pup received from his momma, there is always going to be a window of vulnerability.

 Because of this, it’s vital never to allow your Rottweiler puppy to come in contact with unvaccinated puppies or dogs or areas where stray or unvaccinated dogs may have been until he’s had at least 3 Parvo vaccinations (and preferably 4)!

-I really can’t stress this enough......
+I really can’t stress this enough!

 Secondary bacterial infections are very common with Parvo and antibiotics are usually given to help combat these.
-Often anti-nausea drugs, steroids and other medications are an important part of the treatment plan.
+Often anti-nausea drugs, steroids, and other medications are an important part of the treatment plan.

-The acute stage of Parvo in puppies usually lasts between 7 and 10 days, and if your puppy survives for this length of time, he has a good chance of making a full recovery.
+The acute stage of Parvo in puppies usually lasts between 7 and 10 days.
+If your puppy survives for this long he has a good chance of making a full recovery.

-Parvo in puppies takes a huge toll on their health, and it may take weeks (sometimes a couple of months) for a puppy to regain his energy and the weight he lost while sick.
+Parvo in puppies takes a huge toll on their health and it may take weeks (sometimes a couple of months) for a puppy to regain his energy and the weight he lost while sick.

 On the positive side, a puppy who recovers fully will usually be immune to Parvo for several years, if not for life.
 But remember, there are several different strains of the disease, and immunity to one strain doesn’t necessarily translate into immunity to another.